zachferguson/vdict/README.md

 vdict-creator.py
 The python file to parse and convert the free Websters dictionary available from Project Gutenberg (https://www.gutenberg.org/ebooks/29765).
+This is a one use program to read the dictionary, as much as possible, into a JSON file, and is not part of the final project.

 sample.txt
 A small excerpt from the Websters Dictionary for testing and development before attempting